 The best rule of thumb for how to prepare for a custody hearing is to stay silent and trust that your child custody attorney will speak on your behalf in court – unless the judge speaks to you directly.

-See the difference?
-One of your steps in how to prepare for your custody hearing should be practicing what you say and how you say it.
-Make sure every sentence is focused on the child.
+Can you notice the contrast?
+One of your critical steps in how to get ready for your custody hearing is rehearsing what you will say and how to express it.
+Be certain that each statement centers around the youngster.